nanjalaruth/HLA-analysis-on-DNA-Nexus/README.md

-# HLA-analysis-on-DNA-Nexus Workshop
+# 🧬 Running HLA-LA on DNAnexus — Workshop README

-This hands-on guide walks participants through extracting HLA reads from CRAMs/BAMs on **DNAnexus** and then typing HLA alleles with **HLA-LA**.
+This hands-on guide walks participants through extracting HLA/KIR-region reads from CRAMs on **DNAnexus** and then typing HLA alleles with **HLA-LA**.
+It’s designed for a workshop setting: copy‑paste friendly, with clear checkpoints and troubleshooting.

 > **Audience:** Researchers with basic command-line skills and access to a DNAnexus project.
 >